SifisoSithole/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link - This script creates a symbolic link to /bin/ls, named __ls__
-14-copy_html - This script copies files from the current working directory to parent of the directory 100-lets_move - This script moves all of the files starting with an uppercase letter to the directory /tmp/u
+14-copy_html - This script copies files from the current working directory to parent of the directory 100-lets_move - This script moves all of the files starting with an uppercase letter to the directory /tmp/u 101-clean_emacs - This script deletes all files in the current working directory that end with the character ~